 Yesterday, Kenji unveiled his incredible pepperoni pizza puff pastry waffle, the first of a week's worth of insane puff-pastry waffles.
 Today, I introduce the next one: an unbelievably decadent, sweet version that's filled with frangipane, a buttery almond paste.

 I was inspired by pithiviers, a French dessert that's basically a puff pastry pie most often filled with frangipane.
 At Christmastime in France, it's common to prepare a pithivier-type dessert called galette des rois (king cake) with a dried fava bean hidden in the frangipane center.
 Whichever little kid gets the slice with the fava bean gets to be king or queen for the day.
 You can hide a fava bean in your waffle too, if playing pretend royalty is your idea of fun (I take no responsibility for chipped teeth).

 To make it, I followed the same basic method Kenji used for his pizza waffle, rolling out the puff pastry to a roughly 16-inch square, then topping it with the filling, rolling it up, and twisting it into a spiral.
 The frangipane itself is incredibly easy to make: You just whip together equal weights of almond meal, sugar, and softened butter, along with a little flour, egg, and salt.

 Once on the hot waffle iron, some of the frangipane may initially leak out, so be prepared to catch any mess as it drips.
-When it gets hot enough, though, it sets to form a light filling that's absolutely addictive.
+When it gets hot enough, though, it sets to form a light filling that's absolutely compelling.